bojanpopic/developer.joomlatools.com/framework/template-system.md

 **Note:** `<?=` is short for `<?php echo`, which gets replaced when the template is compiled.

 The `default_list.html` in this case is the name of the template file itself without the `php` file extension.
-The above method will attempt include a file called "default_name.html.php" from the same folder in which the parent files reside
+The above method will attempt include a file called `default_name.html.php` from the same folder in which the parent files reside

-> The template system also applies [Template Overrides](layout-considerations.md) apply to partials.
+> The template system also applies [Template Overrides](layout-considerations.md#template-overrides) to partials.

 When using `import()`, a second argument can be supplied to pass additional variables to the included partial.
 For example: